Thomasbush9/thesis-project/denoising/models_theory.md

 Our goals it to denoise frames before running postural tracking in order to reduce noise.
 This step is beneficial to the overall pipeline as it reduces the number of errors during the prediction stage.

+## Data Description:

+To train our models throuh the denoing step, we have decided to start from the keyframe extracted.
+The dataset of key frames is composed of 500 key frames per video variable shape depending on the video view (left, right:220x624, top, bottom: 220x608 or central:608x624).

+To ensure consistency across different model's architectures we have decided to convert key-frames into patches of the same size.
+Patches were formed in the following way: given a Tensor of frames of shape (frames, h, w) a patch size is selected (e.g., 64).
+Following to ensure that the input tensor is divisble by the patch we add padding to each dimension using the module operator (pad = dim - (h%dim) if !
+0 else 0), the padding is applied symmetrically to the image.

+Once the number of patches of each dimension is determined, we have the final shape: frames, number of patches, dim, dim which will rearranged in: (frames*number of patches), dim, dim.

+The input tensor is normalised to contain values only between 0 and 1.

+In this way we have for a video of the lateral view the following input tensor: 20k, 64, 64

 ## Architectures Considered: